alexarguello/flatmap-docs-kit/docusaurus-resource/docs/00-getting-started/05-new-to-java/40-when-java.md

 # feature-priority: high         # suggested / medium / high
 # feature-responsible: openjdk   # community / openjdk / oracle-architects / jsr / vendor:redhat / project-lead:<name>
 ---
+## When to use Java (and when not)?

+Stub for article explaining the strengths (and weaknesses) of Java and best use cases (and when to use sth else)s
+Level: beginner!